pablodecm/phd_thesis/src/103_chapter_3.md

 independently of whether the transformation is invertible or differentiable.
-In the rest of this section, the main procedures followed to reduce the dimensionality of the observable space and its objectives from a statistical perspective will discussed.
+In the rest of this section, the main procedures followed to reduce the dimensionality of the observable space and its objectives from a statistical perspective will be discussed.

 #### Event Reconstruction {#sec:event_reco_stat}